-While DAZ Studio installs by default into C:/Program Files/DAZ 3D, some users may have installed it to another drive and often do not remember where.
+While DAZ Studio installs by default into C:/DAZ 3D/Applications/64-bit/DAZ 3D, some users may have installed it to another drive and often do not remember where.
+Multiple Studio installations are the #1 mistake users make.
+If in trouble, send email to tech support at abalonellc@yahoo.com